ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 configuration is configured to carry out.
 This allows the administrator to ensure that the network provides individual and peer privacy guarantees.

-RIV specifically addresses the collection information from enterprise network devices by an enterprise network.
+RIV specifically addresses the collection of information from enterprise network devices by authorized agents of the enterprise.
 As such, privacy is a fundamental concern for those deploying this solution, given EU GDPR, California CCPA, and many other privacy regulations.
 The enterprise should implement and enforce their duty of care.